xyzanonymousxyz961/ICMLA/README.md

 | 0.95    | 2 | 3 | 0           | 0           | 0           |
 | 0.95    | 2 | 2 | 1           | 0.083333333 | 0.153846154 |
 | 0.95    | 2 | 1 | 1           | 0.083333333 | 0.153846154 |.

+## A.1.
+List of monitored KPIs in each resource